denisecase/applied-ml-template/README.md

   - ml01.py - working script with just the code
   - README.md - instructions - modify this to present your lab project

+## .vscode/ folder (DELETE if needed)

+If you have troubles with files in the .vscode/ folder, you may delete this folder or modify the contents as needed.
+Share in discussions what is helpful - and what causes issues.
 ---

 ## WORKFLOW 1.
 Set Up Machine